 To edit the new microflow, follow these steps:

 Open the new microflow by right-clicking the new menu item created in 2 Creating a Menu Item and selecting Go to target from the context menu:

 You will see an empty microflow like this:

 Open the Toolbox in the bottom-right corner of Studio Pro:

 Drag a Show message action from the Toolbox to the line between the green start even and red end event, which will insert a show message action activity:

 Double-click the message activity to open the Show Message properties editor.

 Enter Hello World for the Template value and click OK:

-Run the application locally and click View to see the application in your default browser:
+Click Run Locally and then View to see the application in your default browser.

 Locate the new navigation item in the menu bar and click it to see the message.